How Much Do You Know About Metastatic Melanoma?

 True.
 Stage IV means the cancer cells have spread to the lymph nodes, other organs in the body, or areas in the body that are far from the original site of melanoma.

 The term 'metastatic melanoma' is only used for melanoma on the skin.

 False.
 The term is also used for ocular and mucosal melanoma that has spread.

 There is no treatment for metastatic melanoma.

-Surgery, chemotherapy and immunotherapy are all used to treat metastatic melanoma.
-However, once melanoma has spread it is rarely curable.
+Surgery, chemotherapy, and immunotherapy are all used to treat metastatic melanoma.
+However, once melanoma has spread, it is difficult to cure.